rimexe0/rimexe0.github.io/blog/wip.md

 # work in progress

-this is the part where i should tell you about projects i've done and what i'm working on but it's not ready yet.
+when i become a banger dev this is the place where im gonna show the usefull stuff to the world

 ## atleast it's kinda working